CC-KEH/Computer-Science-Notes/Computer Science/Artificial Intelligence/Machine Learning/Unsupervised/Silhouette Scoring and Clustering.md

-# Silhouette Score

 ## Introduction

 Silhouette score is a metric used to evaluate the goodness of a clustering technique by measuring how well-separated the clusters are.
 It quantifies how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 The silhouette score ranges from -1 to 1, where a high score indicates well-defined clusters, a score around 0 suggests overlapping clusters, and a negative score indicates that data points might be assigned to the wrong clusters.

 ### Calculation

-The silhouette score for each data point \(i\) is computed as follows:
+The silhouette score for each data point i is computed as follows:

 ![[Pasted image 20240102205430.png]]
 ![[Pasted image 20240102205455.png]]